 For a leading example of how Transport mitigates impacts to koalas as part of its infrastructure development program see the Woolgoolga to Ballina project pages.

 Roads and other linear infrastructure can pose a significant barrier to koala movement with vehicle strike a leading cause of koala death and injury within our infrastructure corridors.
 Transport has been installing connectivity structures for koalas as part of the various road upgrades for many years.
 These structures have been monitored for use by koalas (and other wildlife) as part of an ongoing program of continuous improvement and design refinement.
-View the Koala Connectivity Report spreadsheet 9 May 2023) (XLSX, 30.59 KB).
+View the Koala connectivity report - 7 July 2023 (XLSX, 30.94 KB).

 The koala connectivity report lists all available records of koala use of a Transport connectivity structure between 2010 and 2023 and provides basic information about structure design.
 This report is correct as at 9 May 2023 and will be periodically updated as new monitoring information becomes available.
 A copy of all monitoring reports referenced in the report can be found in this list.